GuanmingQiao/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/07-Backup-and-Restore-Methods.md

     name: etcd-data
   ```
 - After this file is modified, all components on master node will restart. `kubectl` will not be accessible for a few minutes.
 Can use `watch "crictl ps | grep etcd"` to mointor the restart status.

+## Restore - ETCD Running As Daemon (Remote ETCD)
+- Assuming you have a backup file locally in a controlplane node or maintainer node.
+Use `scp /opt/cluster2.db etcd-server:/root/cluster2.db` to copy the backup file into remote etcd server.
+- Ssh into the ETCD server.
+Run `ETCDCTL_API=3 etcdctl --endpoints=https://127.0.0.1:2379 --cacert=/etc/etcd/pki/ca.pem --cert=/etc/etcd/pki/etcd.pem --key=/etc/etcd/pki/etcd-key.pem --data-dir /var/lib/etcd-data-new snapshot restore /root/cluster2.db`
+- ETCD is running as a systemd service (or daemon) in the server.
+Similar to how we modify the manifest yaml file for a Pod, we modify the `systemd` configuration for a daemon.
+  - `vim /etc/systemd/system/etcd.service`
+  - Change `--data-dir=/var/lib/etcd-data` to `--data-dir=/var/lib/etcd-data-new`, and save the change.
+  - Make sure the read permission on this file is not changed: `chown -R etcd:etcd /var/lib/etcd-data-new`
+- Let systemd know about the configuration change: `systemctl daemon-reload`
+- Restart the changed service `systemctl restart etcd`

 #### With all etcdctl commands specify the cert,key,cacert and endpoint for authentication.
 ```